ndouglas/hornvale-rust/README.md

   - Star Sign.
 Random attribute/skill/whatever bonuses and penalties.
     - It'd be cool to automatically generate these.
 For instance, we have 57 possible signs.
 The world is generated and picks 8-17 of these, then the character is assigned one.
   - Talents.
 Skill bonuses.
+- Initial descriptions for entities, objects, and rooms.
+Once the initial description has been displayed, it will not be shown again.

 General Flow: